 Haydn Middleton edited books for Oxford University Press before becoming a full-time writer.
 (Haydn’s Goodreads page shows a selection of his titles.)
-He currently teaches creative writing for Stanford University’s Overseas Studies Program in Oxford.
+He has published seven novels for adults and an eighth is forthcoming in October 2018.

 It’s sometimes said that in order to be a successful creative writer, you need to be a bit different from regular people.
 That word ‘different’ can carry a host of meanings!
 But is it true?
 There are certainly lots of punters out there who believe that absolutely anyone can dash off a bestseller…

 Publish and be Damned